AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

     castro.do_rotation = 1

 in the inputs file.
-The rotational period must then be set via .
+The rotational period must then be set via castro.rotational_period.
 The rotational period is internally converted to an angular frequency for use in the source term equations.